Root Data Entity

 @id

-URI that matches root return it
+URI that matches a non-null root return it - For each entity in

 all entities using their @id